Testing the coupling of dark radiations in light of the Hubble tension: Impact on cosmological perturbations and CMB power spectra

-We can notice that polarization multiples are proportional to the photon temperature fluctuations, i.e., $\Theta_{P,\ell} \propto \dot d_\gamma$, which causes them to be affected by neutrinos in the same way as the temperature does.
-Also, the time derivative of $d_\gamma$ doesn't affect the phase-amplitude shift.
-As a result, the free-streaming neutrinos imprint a net phase and amplitude shift in the CMB power spectra.
+We can observe that polarization multiples are proportional to the photon temperature fluctuations, i.e., $\Theta_{P,\ell} \propto \dot d_\gamma$, causing them to be influenced by neutrinos in a manner similar to temperature fluctuations.
+Additionally, the time derivative of $d_\gamma$ does not affect the phase-amplitude shift.
+As a result, the free-streaming radiations imprint a net phase and amplitude shift in the CMB power spectra.
 The shifted phase and amplitude are given by \cite{Bashinsky:2003tk}

-The presence of self-interaction between dark radiations stops them from free-streaming and delays the dark radiation decoupling time until a low redshift $z_{\rm dec}$ depending on the strength of the interaction.
-The free-streaming neutrino fraction $R_\nu$ is then decreased relative to $\Lambda$CDM.
-The amplitude of the SIdr scenario thus is higher in the CMB temperature power spectrum compared with $\Lambda$CDM and the peaks are also shifted to higher $\ell$ \cite{Bashinsky:2003tk}.
-These self-interaction dark radiations can be described by the following Boltzmann equation in the Newtonian gauge \cite{Cyr-Racine:2013jua,Ma:1995ey}
+The presence of self-interaction between dark radiations prevents them from free-streaming and delays the decoupling time until a low redshift $z_{\rm dec}$, depending on the strength of the interaction.
+As a result, the free-streaming neutrino fraction $R_{\rm fs}$ decreases relative to $\Lambda$CDM.
+The amplitude of the SIdr scenario in the CMB temperature power spectrum is higher compared with $\Lambda$CDM, and the peaks are also shifted to higher $\ell$ \cite{Bashinsky:2003tk}.
+These self-interacting dark radiations can be described by the following Boltzmann equation in the Newtonian gauge \cite{Cyr-Racine:2013jua,Ma:1995ey,Oldengott:2017fhy}